 Notable clients have included: DC Shoes, an action sporting goods manufacturer, in its sale to Quiksilver; and prAna, a brand of climbing, yoga, and outdoor lifestyle apparel, in its sale to Liz Claiborne; and, DNA, a designer and manufacturer of skateboards and accessories, in its sale to Burton.
 Sage also advised Incase Designs in its majority interest sale to Swander Pace Capital.

-- Food & BeverageRepresenting billions of dollars in M&A volume, food and beverage is a vast industry space with multiple untapped white space opportunities from high-end organic and natural products to snacks and new-age beverages.
+- Food & BeverageRepresenting billions of dollars in M&A volume, food and beverage is a vast industry with multiple untapped white space opportunities from high-end organic and natural products to snacks and new-age beverages.
 This category is rapidly evolving, requiring winning concepts to balance growth and authenticity.
+Sage has strong industry relationships with public corporations, such as Monster Beverage, and direct partnerships with founders of emerging independent brands.

 - OtherBased in Los Angeles, Sage has close relationships with leading industry executives, and regularly advises innovators in the media industry on various transaction alternatives.